ASMR: An Introduction & How It Aids Our Mental Well-being

 For people who don’t experience ASMR, the same stimuli can result in a decrease in alpha brain waves, which may explain why the same stimuli can result in a pleasurable ASMR experience in some people and trigger an uncomfortable sensation in others.

 Some people also show more activity in parts of the brain that produce an emotional reaction in response to visual triggers.
-This could explain the stronger connection between external triggers and emotional responses and why in these people certain visual triggers are able to induce the deep feeling of relaxation and pleasure experienced during ASMR.
+This could explain the stronger connection between external triggers and emotional responses and why in these people certain visual triggers can induce the deep feeling of relaxation and pleasure experienced during ASMR.

 There seems to be some evidence that the ability to experience ASMR is linked to certain personality traits, such as empathy.
-However, having certain personality traits doesn’t necessarily mean you’ll experience ASMR and being able to experience ASMR doesn’t necessarily mean you’re more empathetic!
+However, having certain personality traits doesn’t necessarily mean you’ll experience ASMR.

 These three all link together rather nicely!
 Just wait and see…